kulics/koral/book-en/basic-type.md

 All supported floating-point types are as follows:
 ```
-F32 // 32-bit   ±1.5e−45 to ±3.4e38
+f32 // 32-bit   ±1.5e−45 to ±3.4e38
-F64 // 64-bit   ±5.0e−324 to ±1.7e308
+f64 // 64-bit   ±5.0e−324 to ±1.7e308
 ```
 ## Character
 Computers usually use a specific number to encode characters, so a type is needed to express the characters.
-This is the `Chr` type.
+This is the `chr` type.

 It can only be a single character, and it only represents the correspondence between a certain character and a number, so it is a character and a number.